LucidtechAI/las-docs/reference/js/latest.md

 ▸ **deleteWorkflowExecution**(`workflowId`: *string*, `executionId`: *string*): *Promise*<[*WorkflowExecution*](#workflowexecution)\>

-Deletes the execution with the provided execution_id from workflow_id, calls the DELETE /workflows/{workflowId}/executions/{executionId} endpoint.
+Deletes the execution with the provided executionId from workflowId, calls the DELETE /workflows/{workflowId}/executions/{executionId} endpoint.

 #### Parameters:

 `workflowId` *string* Id of the workflow
 `executionId` *string* Id of the execution